How to get your kids hooked on fish and lure them toward a lifetime of healthy eating.

 By: Jodie Shield, RD

 Is your family eating seafood twice a week?
-According to the most recent Dietary Guidelines, eating about 8 ounces of a variety of seafood each week is good for your heart.
+According to the most recent Dietary Guidelines, eating about 8 ounces of a variety of seafood each week is healthy for your heart.
 It can help cut your risk of heart disease – the leading cause of death for men and women in the United States.
 Since we develop our eating habits during childhood, it’s a good idea to get your kids hooked on eating fish.
-Yet as a parent, I know, even though fish may be good for kids, convincing them to eat it can sometimes be a challenge.
+As a parent, I know, even though fish may be good for kids, convincing them to eat it can sometimes be a challenge.
 In honor of National Seafood Month, here are a few of the strategies I’ve used to lure my kids toward fish.
-They’re from my book, Healthy Eating, Healthy Weight for Kids and Teens .
+They’re from my book, Healthy Eating, Healthy Weight for Kids and Teens.

 - Start early and keep on trying.
 Most of us develop our lifelong eating habits during childhood.
 If you offer fish to your child when she is a baby, chances are she’ll acquire a taste for it and continue to eat it as she grows.
 Young children may not be able to eat large 4 or 6 ounce portions, so be sure to give them a smaller amount.
 As kids grow, you can increase the portion size.